5 most rewarding hikes on New Zealand's South Island

 The view of the Milford Sound has graced many a canvas over the centuries for the beauty of its sheer rock walls, the imposing Mitre Peak and mountain-fringed horizon reflected in the fjord’s waters.

-It’s a wonderful reward for completing this hike that sets out from Lake Te Anau, following in the in the footsteps of past explorers.
+It’s a wonderful reward for completing this hike that sets out from Lake Te Anau, following in the footsteps of past explorers.

 There are three huts to sleep in as the walk takes you up through beech forest and grassy plains to the peaks and back down to crystal clear rivers and waterfalls.